microsoft/azure-health-data-services-toolkit/samples/MemoryCacheAndRedisProvider/README.md

 Since we are using Redis, we can use non-persistent hosts (like Azure Functions) for this caching approach.
 The memory cache will only work for a single host, but the Redis cache will work across hosts.

-Here, we'll cover how we can use in memory caching technique  methods and to cache the pipline output data to Redis on Azure.
+Here, we'll cover how we can use in-memory caching technique  methods and to cache the pipeline output data to Redis on Azure.

 ## Concepts

 This sample provides easy configuration to cache the pipeline data to in-memory and on Azure Redis.
-We follow the best practices and allow you to use `Azure Cache for Redis`, which combines with In-memory caching techinque.
+This sample shows how to use `Azure Cache for Redis`, which combines with in-memory caching techinque.

 ## Prerequisites